Written by: Taher Kameli, Esq.

 While President Trump’s “border wall” is often discussed as a political issue, the various decisions in the case of Sierra Club v.
 Trump show the importance of litigation in resolving what is also a legal and judicial issue.

-Especially given a potentially increasingly conservative Supreme Court on immigration issues, immigrants need to retain qualified immigration counsel, such as the Law Offices of Kameli and Associates, which has successfully represented immigrants for many years, to have the best chance of being successful in immigration-related litigation.
-If you need help with any immigration issue, please contact the Law Offices of Kameli and Associates, at firstname.lastname@example.org or 312-233-1000, for representation.
+Especially given a potentially increasingly conservative Supreme Court on immigration issues, immigrants need to retain qualified immigration counsel, such as Kameli Law, which has successfully represented immigrants for many years, to have the best chance of being successful in immigration-related litigation.
+If you need help with any immigration issue, please contact the Kameli Law, at email@example.com or 312-233-1000, for representation.